pi-star-2025/pi_star/Misc/Misc_Pi/65_rotation.md

 For the full earth, the 6 day is conscious and the 5 is unconscious.

 When the 5 is more conscious, rotation can then also be conscious.

+## 11

+Within the universe, 11 is most important because it represents rotation via 65.
+The in and out of the electron (6 to 5), represents mutual interest between the original red triangle (3) and a particular "blue" element.

+This manifests as planets rotating around a day/night axis (6/5), based on one particular element the star is interested in.

+[The rotation around the entire star then represents deferring the decision about the 6/5 element]

+In addition, 11 is also represented by the electrons of iron (8/14).
+Iron (22/2 = 11) is quatumly 11, oscillating between 8 and 14 long-term.
+The outer/inner electrons (2/2) are used as gateways to move light in and out.

+Iron does not *have* to blend in with the 11 of 3.141592*65*.

+Similarly, Nitrogen did not have to blend with the 3.141*5*92 of moving light.
+But it's by layering the mathematical story - mixing both the story of all stars/planets, with the story of particular elements on this planet, that life gets the power to fully "use the numbers".